blinkmobile/server-cli/docs/local-development.md

 Follow these steps to setup an AWS Profile

-1. Get AWS credentials supplied by your administrator
+1. Contact OneBlink for AWS credentials for development purposes.
+Ensure you notify us of any specific privileges you believe you may need.

 1. Install the AWS CLI